KyloIO/kylo-docs/security/Authentication.rst

 Built-In Pluggable Authentication Profiles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Kylo comes with some pre-built authentications configuration that may be
+Kylo comes with some pre-built authentication configurations that may be
-activated by adding the approperiate Spring profiles to the UI and server
+activated by adding the appropriate Spring profiles to the UI and server
 configuration `application.properties` files.
 By default, whenever any of these profiles
 are added to the configuration it is equivalent to adding their associated
 LoginModules to the overall JAAS configuration using the "required" control flag.